 "My first contact with the flute occurred while I was returning from my ballet lesson (I attended ballet classes for eight years).
 While I was taking off my rigid ballet shoes in the classroom at the school of music where the classes were held, a young flute professor entered the room.
 It was the first time I heard those sounds that were so mesmerizing to me.
 My fascination with the sound and the beauty of this instrument was instantaneous —love at first sight.
 Those mere few minutes were enough to make me give up ballet lessons and start learning to play the flute.
 I cannot express the pleasure and thrill which I felt upon the first real contact with my instrument.
 That magic has continued all my life!"

-After completing her Bachelor and Master’s degrees in 2005 at the University of Belgrade Academy of Music, Iva Ugrčić moved to Paris, where she received a full scholarship from the Albert Roussel Foundation.
-During three years in Paris, Dr. Ugrčić studied flute performance and chamber music at the École Normale de Musique de Paris "Alfred Cortot" (ENMP) and Le Conservatoire à Rayonnement Départemental de musique, de danse, d’art dramatique de Creteil “Marcel Dadi” where she worked intensely with legendary flutist Pierre-Yves Artaud and flutist George Alirol.
+After completing her Bachelor degree at the University of Belgrade (Serbia), Dr. Ugrčić moved to Paris (France), where she received a full scholarship from the Albert Roussel Foundation.
+During three years in Paris, Dr. Ugrčić studied flute performance and chamber music at the École Normale de Musique de Paris "Alfred Cortot" (ENMP) and Le Conservatoire à Rayonnement Départemental de musique, de danse, d’art dramatique de Creteil “Marcel Dadi” where she worked intensely with flutists Pierre-Yves Artaud and George Alirol.